 We ensure safe, continuous and economical product transportation.

-Subsea inspection services
+Subsea inspection solutions

 We offer a wide range of standard and bespoke solutions for subsea inspection of pipelines and structures.

-Risk based inspection & analyses
+Risk based inspection and analysis

 Targeted inspection: where and when you need it.
 We provide qualified evaluations and procedures for inspection.